dccuchile/wefe/doc/user_guide.rst

 Run a Query
 ===========

-The following code will show how to run a gender query using Glove embeddings and the Word Embedding Association Test (WEAT) as fairness metric.
+The following code explains how to run a gender query using Glove embeddings and the Word Embedding Association Test (WEAT) as fairness metric.

 Below we show the three usual steps for performing a query in WEFE: